PRBergerIII/entJavaIndyProject/TimeLog.md

 ### <a id="037"></a>2022.05.08 - Indy Project
 - Get all core JSPs set up and mapped
 - Get all display servlets initially set up and mapped
+-

 #### Day's Reflection:
-Played around for probably longer than necessary setting a context variable for the context path so I could dynamically use it for any internal links.
+Played around for probably longer than necessary setting a context variable for the context path so I could dynamically use it for any internal links in my JSPs.
 I wasn't sure that the path would be the same on AWS, and didn't want to just deploy it to find out.
 This way I should be covered no matter what.